 No one likes road traveling- in silence, right?
 Make sure you have built an awesome playlist full of the best road trip songs ahead of departure.
 You could also consider listening to an audiobook or podcast using this Free Trial For Audible!

-7. Book in a few trip highlights to get excited about
+7. Book a few highlights to get excited about

-When I’m on a road trip, I use GetYourGuide to find fun events and attractions along the route.
+When I’m on a road trip, I use GetYourGuide to find and book fun events and attractions along the way.

 8. Learn the rules of the road if you are driving abroad

-Ensure that you have read up on the highway code for the country you are road tripping in!
-You can access information on the AA if you are in Europe.
-For the USA there are government websites that cover this.
+Ensure that you have read up on the highway code for the country you are road-tripping in!
+You can access information on the AA if you’re in Europe.
+In the USA there are government websites that cover this.

-Keeping safe whilst behind the wheel sure is one of the top road trip tips to keep in mind.
+Keeping safe whilst behind the wheel sure is all we talk about in our article on road trip safety tips.

 9. Get the best value on your rental car

 Always book in advance and consider pickup locations other than the airport.
 Ensure you understand the insurance fully and always remember to return the car with a full tank!
-Check out Rental Cars for a quote on your vehicle!
+Here are two options for prices: